bloc97/riot-api-java-cached/README.md

 This library can be used strictly according to the [Riot API Documentation](https://developer.riotgames.com/api/methods)

 ## Documentation
+There is not yet an documentation, function names are what they describe.

-The documentation for this library can be found [here.](http://taycaldwell.com/riot-api-java/doc/)
+The documentation for riot-api-java can be found [here.](http://taycaldwell.com/riot-api-java/doc/)

 ## API Versions
 The current version of this library supports, and only supports the following Riot Games API versions: